Rainych: 2020–present: Debut in Japan

 With praise heaped on by Doja Cat and The Weeknd, Rainych's career path has surfaced to the Japanese market.
-On October 2, 2020 (JST), she made her Japanese debut with the remix of her cover of "Say So" by Tofubeats, following her announcement in the preceding days.
-On October 29, 2020, she uploaded a cover of Miki Matsubara's 1979 song "Mayonaka no Door", which was arranged by Natsuki Harada of Evening Cinema, with the cover gaining popularity in Indonesia.
+On 2 October 2020 (JST), she made her Japanese debut with the remix of her cover of "Say So" by Tofubeats, following her announcement in the preceding days.
+On 29 October 2020, she uploaded a cover of Miki Matsubara's 1979 song "Mayonaka no Door", which was arranged by Natsuki Harada of Evening Cinema, with the cover gaining popularity in Indonesia.

 The cover led people to rediscover the original, and is attributed by Billboard as the reason the original gained popularity throughout the rest of the world.
-On December 11, 2020, she covered Momoko Kikuchi's song "Blind Curve", and was praised by Momoko Kikuchi herself.
+On 11 December 2020, she covered Momoko Kikuchi's song "Blind Curve", and was praised by Momoko Kikuchi herself.

-On January 26, 2021, TikTok Japan announced that Rainych was chosen as a guest of the TikTok LIVE "Show What な Night" on January 30, 2021.
+On 26 January 2021, TikTok Japan announced that Rainych was chosen as a guest of the TikTok LIVE "Show What な Night" on 30 January 2021.

-On March 22, 2021, Sony Music Japan announced Rainych's first EP, consisting of 7-inch custom pink vinyl covers of "Mayonaka no Door" and "Blind Curve".
+On 22 March 2021, Sony Music Japan announced Rainych's first EP, consisting of 7-inch custom pink vinyl covers of "Mayonaka no Door" and "Blind Curve".
 Several days later, she released a cover of Tatsuro Yamashita's song "Ride on Time".
-Her first EP officially released on May 26, 2021, and quickly sold out at Sony Music Shop and other Japanese music stores.
+Her first EP officially released on 26 May 2021, and quickly sold out at Sony Music Shop and other Japanese music stores.
 As a result, it peaked at No. 49 on the Oricon charts.
-On June 23, 2021, Sony Music Japan announced Rainych's second EP, which was a 7-inch vinyl record entitled "RIDE ON TIME / Say So -Japanese Version- (tofubeats Remix)".
-It was officially released on August 28, 2021.
+On 23 June 2021, Sony Music Japan announced Rainych's second EP, which was a 7-inch vinyl record entitled "RIDE ON TIME / Say So -Japanese Version- (tofubeats Remix)".
+It was officially released on 28 August 2021.

 In early January 2022, Rainych released "Kanashimi wo Yasashisa ni" cover version to participate in the 20th anniversary of the anime series Naruto.
-In March 2022, she confirmed her collaboration in Maki Nomiya's self-cover project, entitled "Sweet Soul Revue," which was reported by media in the preceding days before being confirmed.
+In March 2022, she confirmed her collaboration in Maki Nomiya's "Sweet Soul Revue" self-cover project, which was reported by media in the preceding days before being confirmed.